Dog Bite Attorney in Milledgeville, GA

-If you or someone that you love has been a victim of a dog bite, The Sessions Law Firm would like to help you recover for your injuries.
-Most dogs are “man’s best friend” and, without question, considered to be America’s favorite pets.
-With the exception of certain breeds, dogs can be wonderful companions, however, certain owners can result in these animals being dangerous.
-Certain breeds of dogs in combination and bad/irresponsible owners can result in catastrophic consequences.
+If you or someone you love has been a dog bite victim in Milledgeville, Sessions & Fleischman would like to help you recover from your injuries.
+Most dogs are “man’s best friend” and, without question, are considered to be America’s favorite pets.
+With the exception of certain breeds, dogs can be wonderful companions.
+However, certain owners can result in these animals being dangerous.
+Certain breeds of dogs, in combination and bad/irresponsible owners, can result in catastrophic consequences.

 When Is the Owner of A Dog Liable for A Bite in Georgia?